imp1sh/freifunkcp/Readme.md

 # Freifunkcp
 ![Image of login screen](https://github.com/imp1sh/freifunkcp/blob/masterfiles/doc/160512_screenshot_freifunkcp.png)<br>
-Firstly Freifunkcp is a script based solution that gives you the possibility to manage firmwares for your OpenWrt devices no matter if it's for your company, some OpenWrt based project or just your home device.
+Firstly Freifunkcp is a script based solution that gives you the possibility to manage firmwares for your LEDE devices no matter if it's for your company, some LEDE based project or just your home device.
-Secondly it is an OpenWrt release that is being built with this toolkit.
+Secondly it is a LEDE firmware release that is being built with this toolkit.
 It is by default compatible to Freifunk (batman-adv). freifunkcp stands for Freifunk ComPatible
 We want to network with our neighbours, because that's the most natural thing one would want to do.